grosser/rpx_now/README.markdown

 Problem
 =======
- - OpenID is complex
- - OpenID is not universally used
+ - OpenID is complex, limited and hard to use for users
- - Facebook / Myspace / MS-LiveId / AOL connections require different libraries and knowledge
+ - Facebook / Twitter / Myspace / Google / MS-LiveId / AOL connections require different libraries and knowledge
  - Multiple heterogenouse providers are hard to map to a single user

 Solution